Last Updated on March 17, 2021 by Julia Wilson

 There is a higher incidence of cystitis in female cats due to their narrower urethra, which makes it easier for bacteria from the anal region to reach the bladder.

 Bladder stones are rock-like deposits in the urinary bladder.
 The cause of bladder stones is concentrations of certain minerals in the urine.
-The most common type is struvite, which accounts for 50% of stones, other types include calcium oxalate, ammonium urate, calcium-ammonium-phosphate, urate, cystine and compound (stones which contain different materials).
+The most common type is struvite, which accounts for 50% of stones, other types include calcium oxalate, ammonium urate, calcium-ammonium-phosphate, urate, cystine and compound (stones that contain different materials).

 Urinary tract infection